Team Members

 Maggie Carrier

-Maggie is a Bachelor of Health Sciences undergraduate student at the University of Calgary, where she is completing her Honours thesis in the Lahl Lab.
-Her research explores how transcriptional regulation shapes dendritic cell identity and function.
-Outside the lab, Maggie enjoys playing ringette and baking.
+Maggie is a Bachelor of Health Sciences student at the University of Calgary.
+She recently completed her Honours thesis in the Lahl Lab, where she investigated dendritic cell cultures to characterize the role of Bcl6 signalling in dendritic cell function and identity.
+Outside of the lab, Maggie enjoys playing ringette and baking.

 Delaney Robinson-Wong